vpalombo/PANEV/README.md

 # Prerequisite check passed!
 #
 # PANEV is running ...
 # Please wait...
-It could be a while depending on the number of pathways and levels required!
+It could take a while depending on the number of pathways and levels required!
 #
 # Enrichment analysis started ...
 # and results exported!